chaohuichen/tandem_trivia/README.md

 # Tandem Trival

 This project is a Tandem Code Challenge for Apprentice Software Engineer in 2020.

+# Goal

+Create an application that displays trivia questions with multiple-choice answers to select from.

+# Features
+- A user can view all questions.
+- It shows the specific question when the user clicks on the number.
+- No repeated questions in a round.
+- Questions with their multiple-choice options displayed one at a time.
+- User can select only 1 answer out of the 4 possible answers.
+- It remembers the user's answers when the user navigates back to the question.
+- The correct answer will show after the user hits the submit button at the end.
+- The user can see their score after he/she submits the answer.
+- The user can restart the game by hit the restart button.

 ## Tech Stack
 - [React](https://reactjs.org/)